ANLN Workshop at ICC 2015, London

 About the Workshop

-The goal of the workshop is to advance the development of new positioning algorithms based on short-range wireless communications as well as new position-aware procedures to enhance the efficiency of communication networks.
+The goal of the workshop is to solicit the development of new positioning algorithms based on short-range wireless communications as well as new position-aware procedures to enhance the efficiency of communication networks.

 This workshop will bring together academic and industrial researchers to identify and discuss technical challenges and recent results related to short-range positioning.

-This workshop is organized in part by the EU Specific Targeted Research Projects SELECT and WHERE2, the EU Network of Excellence NEWCOM#, the the Italian National Project GRETA, and the Austrian National Research Network SISE.
+This workshop is organized in part by the EU Network of Excellence NEWCOM#, the EU COST Action 1004 (Cooperative Radio Communications for Green Smart Environments), the Italian National Project GRETA, and the Austrian National Research Network SISE.

-The workshop will be co-located with IEEE ICC 2014, the International Conference on Communications (http://www.ieee-icc.org/), in Sydney, Australia.
-It will be a one-day event, scheduled for June 14, 2014. (conference program: http://ieee-icc.org/program.html)
+The workshop will be co-located with IEEE ICC 2015, the International Conference on Communications (http://www.ieee-icc.org/), in London, UK.
+It will be a one-day event, scheduled for June 8 or June 12, 2015. (conference program: http://ieee-icc.org/program.html)